|Home Animals About Us Contact Us|

 We follow the Doberman Pinscher Club of America's Code of Ethics.
 For more information visit the DPCA at www.dpca.org

-Before filling out the adoption application please read:
+Before filling out the adoption application please read our adoption policy:

 Thank you for considering rescue for your next four-legged family member.
 Please read BEFORE filling out the adoption application!
 Failure to read the adoption rules, failure to provide current vet information, failure to fill out application fully may cause denial of your application.
 If you do not provide the information asked for we may deny your application.